Eton, Berkshire: Governance

 There are two tiers of local government covering Eton, at parish (town) and unitary authority level: Eton Town Council and Windsor and Maidenhead Borough Council.

 At the parish level, the town is represented by seven councillors in the Eton Town Council, a body which also includes seven councillors representing Eton Wick.
 At the district level, the town is part of the Eton and Castle electoral ward of the Royal Borough of Windsor and Maidenhead.

-Nationally, since 1997 the ward has formed part of the UK Parliamentary constituency of Windsor and is currently represented by Adam Afriyie of the Conservative Party.
+Nationally, since 1997 the ward has formed part of the UK Parliamentary constituency of Windsor and is currently represented by Jack Rankin of the Conservative Party.

 Between 1983 and 1997, the town was part of the UK Parliamentary constituency of Windsor and Maidenhead, which was held by the Conservative Party throughout that period.
 Before 1983, the town was within the boundaries of the UK Parliamentary constituency of Eton and Slough.
 This was held by the Labour Party from its creation in 1945 to its redistribution in 1983, except between 1964 and 1966 when it was held by a Conservative.

 Administrative history

 Eton was governed by a local board from 1849 to 1894, and by an urban district council from 1894 to 1974.
 Eton Urban District Council was abolished under the Local Government Act 1972, with the area being transferred from Buckinghamshire to Berkshire on 1 April 1974 to become part of the new district of Windsor and Maidenhead.
 A successor parish was created to cover the former Eton Urban District, which had covered both the town itself and Eton Wick.
 The parish council adopted the name Eton Town Council.
+It is based at 102 High Street.

 Transport

 Bus

 Eton is served by two bus companies.
-Thames Valley Buses operates Monday to Saturday buses on the Slough – Eton – Eton Wick - Taplow - Maidenhead route (bus 15).
+Thames Valley Buses operates Monday to Saturday buses on the Slough – Eton – Eton Wick – Taplow – Maidenhead route (bus 15).
 Redline Buses operates the Slough – Eton – Eton Wick – Dorney – Maidenhead route on Tuesdays and Fridays (bus 63/68).